 Day 1

-Cover the pan and let sit overnight or for 12-24 hours.
+Cover the pan with a towel or something else that allows airflow and let sit at room temperature for overnight or for 12-18 hours.

 If you try sprouting beans, let me know in the comments!
 Tag me on Instagram @violet_rightathome